glennhenry/cs-notes/docs/computer-networking/03-ip-address/ip-address.md

 In IPv4, an IP address consist of four sets of decimal number ranging from 0 to 255 separated by period.
 Each set of number represents 8 bits, resulting in total 32 bits for the entire address.
 For example, `192.168.0.1`, `192.168.123.132`, `102.168.212.226`.

 Computer will then convert the IP address to binary format that only uses 0 and 1.
-Find out more "here" to know how to convert decimal to binary or the opposite.
+Find out more [here](/computer-and-programming-fundamentals/number-system) to know how to convert decimal to binary or the opposite.

 An IPv4 IP Address is 32 bits, this mean if we try all possible combination between each set of number, there is $256^4$ or approximately 4.3 billion unique combination possible.